AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 • The Birth of Modern Cryptography (Mid-20th Century - Present):

 Claude Shannon's work in the 1940s established the theoretical foundations of cryptography.
 The digital age brought about the Data Encryption Standard (DES) in the 1970s.
-A revolutionary breakthrough was the invention of public-key cryptography by Diffie, Hellman, and Merkle (and independently by Ellis, Cocks, and Williamson at GCHQ), which underpins much of today's secure digital communication, from SSL/TLS to digital signatures.
-This also paved the way for technologies discussed in Digital Signatures: Authenticity and Non-Repudiation.
+A revolutionary breakthrough was the invention of public-key cryptography by Diffie, Hellman, and Merkle, which underpins much of today's secure digital communication, from SSL/TLS to digital signatures.

 Today, cryptography is an indispensable part of our digital lives, protecting everything from our online banking and emails to government secrets and personal data.
-The field continues to evolve, facing new challenges like quantum computing, which you can read about in The Future of Cryptography.
+The field continues to evolve, facing new challenges like quantum computing.